-We all have our stories about this pandemic, and we all need to get them down, eventually.
+We all have our stories about this year of 2020, and we all need to get them down, eventually.
 But if you’re looking at editing websites you’ve probably already got a project or two nearly ready to put out in the world.

 The things you have been working on might not feel important any more, but they are.
 They’re important because continuing to work on them in these times of high uncertainty will increase your own strength as a human being.

 Now more than ever writers, in fact humans in general, are all here to support each other and to learn how to function in a different reality, maybe for a lot longer than we think.

 Most editors have websites, and many of us don’t change them that much from year to year except to add testimonials, revise a cost, or fix a glitch.
 It’s hard to tell how flexible an editor is by looking at a website that’s designed to not need much attention.
 Unless you’ve really searched through this site, you might not know that there are many ways to get your project looked at.

 I usually take on projects by doing a sample edit and then giving a flat fee quote.
 Sometimes an hourly quote, if it’s coaching a writer through getting their stuff on the page.
 I still do it this way.

 However, that takes a certain level of trust by the writer before they even send me their stuff for the sample.
 And until they see my quote, they don’t really know what to expect in terms of cost.